Light Blue Half Circle Graphic

 Hearing Loss

-Hearing loss is the inability to hear sound in either one or both ears.
-Sometimes, with hearing loss you can hear sound, you just lack the clarity to hear words in conversations or you can’t hear certain tones or frequencies.
+Hearing loss is when you can hear sound but you just lack the clarity to hear words in conversations or you can’t hear certain tones or frequencies.
 Hearing loss can happen naturally or can be the result of repeated exposure to loud noise.
-Often times, as we age the hair cells in the inner ear deteriorate, causing hearing loss.
+Often, as we age the hair cells in the inner ear deteriorate, causing hearing loss.
 The best solution is to manage your hearing loss with hearing aids.
-At Universal Audiology, we have a wide range of hearing aids that will help you manage your hearing loss and continue to hear the voices of the people you love.
+At Universal Audiology & Hearing Center, we have a wide range of hearing aids that will help you manage your hearing loss and continue to hear the voices of the people you love.

 Signs of Hearing Loss